Demons Devour Men

 “It’s the middle of the night.”

-The governor began patting the stranger down on the sides.
+The governor began patting Stranger down on the sides.
 The elderly man reached his hands under the feather coat and screamed.

-The hosts barged into the main room to see the governor holding up his bleeding hands with a few missing fingers.
+The hosts barged into the main room to see the governor holding up his bleeding hands, missing a few fingers.

-The stranger knew Thao Seng was the title for mayor in villages and towns, this was the next person in charge of these people.
+Stranger knew Thao Seng was the title for mayor in villages and towns, and that this title was the next person in charge of these people.

-The hosts rushed out of the front door and quickly returned with Thao Seng, a strong looking man with a wise appearance.
-He was immediately surprised that one of their own was successfully injured.
+The hosts rushed out of the front door and quickly returned with Thao Seng, a strong looking man with a wise expression.
+He was immediately surprised that one of their own was injured.

-Thao Seng carefully approached the stranger and said, “It’s the law to inspect outsiders.”
+Thao Seng carefully approached Stranger and said, “It’s the law to inspect outsiders.”

 Thao Seng cautiously patted the stranger down while the governor and hosts nervously watched in the background.
-While going into the heavy vine and feather coat, Thao Seng reached behind the stranger’s legs and felt a sharp cut.
+While searching the heavy vine and feather coat, Thao Seng reached behind Stranger’s legs and felt a sharp cut.
 Thao Seng instantly retracted his arms, but his hands were severed clear off at the wrists.

-The hosts were hesitant to attack the stranger, and instead, they quickly coward out of the building alarming the others.
-Soon, every member of the strange tribe along with the mayor and governor ran for the forest, shouting to one another, “Go to the dark house!”
+The hosts were hesitant to attack Stranger, and instead, they quickly coward out of the building alarming the others members of the strange tribe.
+In a panic, every member of the strange tribe along with the mayor and governor fled to the forest, shouting to one another, “Go to the dark house!”
 Their bodies were morphing and changing as they drew close to a peculiar gourd that sprouted out of the earth.
-The stranger chased after them and witnessed the villagers diving into an opening of the gourd as if they all were sucked into the black hole.
-The stranger took out a dried corn cob and sealed the black hole of the gourd.
-Chattering came from inside the gourd , with the strange tribe blaming one another for their misfortune; loud roars overlapped over screeching noises.

-The stranger, gifted as he was, knew these were demons trapped inside the gourd and that he was fortunate they feared him instead of challenging him; he was just one man against an entire herd of demons.
+Stranger, gifted as he was, knew these were demons trapped inside the gourd and that he was fortunate they feared him instead of challenging him... for he was just one man against an entire herd of demons.
 He found a wide, flowing river and placed the gourd into the current.

 Art by Bao Xiong